ManiacalLabs/Super7Seg/doc/Usage.md

 By default the display communicates at 38,400 baud but this can be changed via the provided basic API.

 In general usage, however, no special API is needed to communicate with the display.
+But we do provide an easy to use [Python API](/doc/Libraries/Python.md).

 ## Alphanumerics